hack3rs.ca network-security

 Suggested starting block: Service / Version Validation

-3. Build and maintain service inventories for vulnerability management.
+3. Build and maintain service inventories to feed vulnerability management and hardening workflows.

 Suggested starting block: Safer Workflow And Output Handling